CMS-Enterprise/easi-app/docs/adr/0000-open-source-application-code.md

 and provides a number of benefits to the EASi team and outside community.

+Note that for the purpose of this ADR, we're referring to *just* the application code.
+This does not refer to the infrastructure code that is used to manage production environments and cloud services.

 ## Considered Alternatives

 * Open source application code